 At the hotel

-Spa with Jacuzzi, yoga deck, open-air terraces, lobby lounge with swing chairs, boutique, bikes to hire (€12 a person, each day), laundry and free WiFi.
+Spa with Jacuzzi, yoga deck, tennis court, open-air terraces, lobby lounge with swing chairs, boutique, bikes to hire (€12 a person, each day), laundry and free WiFi.
 In rooms: Access to a shared pool, furnished private terrace, Satellite TV, workspace, minibar, air-conditioning and Apivita bath products.
 Some suites have a private pool.

 Our favourite rooms